espressomd/espresso/doc/sphinx/dg.rst

 Global Variables which are synchronized across nodes
 ----------------------------------------------------

-Adding new global variables to |es|, is strongly discuraged, because it means that code depends on a purely defined global state and cannot be tested individually.
+Adding new global variables to |es|, is strongly discouraged, because it means that code depends on a purely defined global state and cannot be tested individually.
-Features/Algorithms should instead be encapsulated in a class which is used by the script interface mechnaism.
+Features/Algorithms should instead be encapsulated in a class which is used by the script interface mechanism.

 However, there is a mechanism in the simulation core, to synchronize existing global variables across the mpi cores.

-these variables are declared ``extern`` in a header file and include in ``global.cpp``.
+These variables are declared ``extern`` in a header file and include in ``global.cpp``.
 Then there is a line to the definition of the constant data structure ``fields`` at the beginning of the file ``global.c``.
 For details on the entries, see the definition of ``Datafield`` in